 We launched our Seasonal Edit subscription this summer.
 With the Seasonal Edit subscription, we will bring you three recently published, handpicked titles each season – likely before they reach the bestseller list!
 Each collection is wrapped in limited edition Juniper Books jacket designs that are exclusive to subscribers.

 Along with the limited-edition book set, each box also comes with two bookish keepsakes – making these subscriptions the perfect gift!
 As we like to say, a subscription is the gift that gives all year!
-Give a box now!

 We are excited to announce that our Winter Edit box features exclusive original artwork by artist Jane Mount!